microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

   ![alt text](images/eap-session-rep.png)

 - Note that in the EAP Session Replication page of Load Balancer, the private IP displayed is that of one of the VMs.
-If you click on Increment Counter/Refresh button when you stop VM,restart VM or if the service the VM corresponding to the Private IP displayed is down, the private IP displayed will change to that of another VM but the Session ID remains the same which shows that the Session ID got replicated.
+If you click on Increment Counter/Refresh button when you stop VM,restart VM or if the service the VM corresponding to the Private IP displayed is down, the private IP displayed will change to that of another VM but the Session ID remains the same which shows that the Session got replicated.

   ![alt text](images/eap-ses-rep.png)